Voter fraud alert: More than 5,000 New Hampshire presidential voters may not live in state

 Over 6,000 individuals registered to vote in New Hampshire on Election Day Nov.
-8 using out-of-state driver’s licenses and since then, the vast majority have neither obtained an in-state license nor registered a motor vehicle.
+8 using out-of-state driver’s licenses — and since then the vast majority have neither obtained an in-state license nor registered a motor vehicle.

 Speaker of the New Hampshire House Shawn Jasper, a Republican, issued the findings on Thursday based on inquiries he made to the Department of State, which oversees elections, and the Department of Safety.